Why Income Protection Insurance?

 According to the Department for Work and Pensions (DWP) there were over 370,000 people claiming Employment and Support Allowance (ESA) for incapacity in August 2009.

-With ESA standing at only £99.15 per week, permanent health insurance allows many individuals to maintain their standard of living should they lose their income due to sickness or injury.
+With ESA standing at only £109.65 per week maximum, permanent health insurance allows many individuals to maintain their standard of living should they lose their income due to sickness or injury.
 Since 2005, DWP figures also show that the average claim for incapacity benefit stands at nearly 3 years.

 How does the policy work?